 As children, we’re taught to be wary of strangers.
 But random encounters with people we don’t know can lead to surprising insights about others and opportunities to learn more about ourselves.
-Click the links below to read this selection of essays about strangers from our new book and audiobook, This I Believe: Life Lessons.
+Click the links below to read this selection of essays about life lessons learned from strangers.

 The work of This I Believe is made possible by individuals like you.
 Please consider making your tax-deductible contribution today.

 Top 100 Essays USB DriveThis USB drive contains 100 of the top This I Believe audio broadcasts of the last ten years, plus some favorites from Edward R. Murrow's radio series of the 1950s.
 It's perfect for personal or classroom use!
 Click here to learn more.